academe/google-webfonts-for-woo-framework/google-fonts-for-woo-framework/readme.txt

 == Changelog ==

+= Version 1.2.2 =
+* Fixed bug that caused failure in fallback fonts to load.

 = Version 1.2.0 =
 * Introduction of fallback list of fonts when Google cannot be contacted for any reason.
 * Cache is now indefinite; it is refreshed only when saving the settings page.